Five Tips for Effective Meetings

 4. Keep to the Time Limit

-There is nothing worse than a meeting running past home time!
+There is worse than a meeting running past home time!
 It is disrespectful to the team because we are all busy people and time is precious.
 Speak succinctly, stick to the schedule and to the topic.
 Also, speak gently to avoid upsetting people.

 Stick to the schedule